warrior1211421/Gaming-Techies/content/posts/best-graphic-card-for-ryzen-7-2700x-with-buyers-guide.md

   The most important thing that you have to consider in a GPU is whether it is compatible with your motherboard.
 This is because; motherboard-GPU compatibility is a must for the effective performance of your computer.

-   I will remain just a dream of yours.

   So, if you want to avoid any such thing happening to you, we suggest you first figure out what motherboard you have installed in your CPU and then go ahead to buy a GPU to make sure that it doesn’t block any useful **[PCIe slot.](https://en.wikipedia.org/wiki/PCI_Express)**